Trends

 I went online and read a long litany of pregnancy– and postpartum-related complaints, aches and pains.
 Acne, stretch marks, excessive body hair, hemorrhoids, constipation, clumsiness, dizziness, heartburn, hair loss, stuffy nose, sore breasts… and these were just a few benign if icky side effects, apparently.

-I read forum threads where expert moms described babies as small but lethal weapons of mass destruction who destroy your body and pretty much kill your fuckability.
-“But it is worth it in the end,” said most of these woman.
+I read forum threads where expert moms described babies as small but lethal weapons of mass destruction that destroy your body and pretty much kill your fuckability.
+“But it is worth it in the end,” said most of these women.
 “You have a baby!
 A cute little baby!”

 I’m a married woman, but a French married woman.
 And at 29 years old, I sure didn’t want my fuckability to be destroyed.
 And call me shallow but I like my body, and I resolved to protect it against the baby invasion.